 In this article, you'll learn best practices for creating and sending emails that provide value to your contacts.

 Let’s start with timing.
 Timing is when you send emails to your contacts.
 When you send emails greatly depends on the type of email you’re sending because it will have a large impact on the value it provides.
 For example, a series of onboarding emails will be impactful and valuable if they're sent shortly after a customer signs up for your services.
 If it's sent a month later, then they may have forgotten about you or moved on.
 Or let’s say you have a series of abandoned cart emails in your automation—you’d want to send those to each customer who abandons their cart at their own habitual open time to make the message meaningful and have them follow through on their purchase.

 ActiveCampaign makes it easy to send your messages at the right time to your contacts with automation.
 Contacts can enter an automated series once they meet specific conditions to do so.
-Once a contact is in an automated workflow, you can send emails after a specific period of time (timed wait), until further conditions are met (conditional wait), or reach customers at the perfect moment with predictive sending (Professional and Enterprise plans).
+Once a contact is in an automated workflow, you can send emails after a specific period of time (timed wait), until further conditions are met (conditional wait), or reach customers at the perfect moment with predictive sending (Marketing Professional and Enterprise plans).
 These options allow you to engage with contacts at the right time so you can provide the most value to your messaging.